robotont/robotont.github.io/source/files/setup_robot_pc.rst

 ----------------

 The ROS environment can be distributed across multiple machines.
 This means that the ROS Master can be running on one machine, while the nodes are running on another.
 This is useful when the robot has limited computational resources and the user wants to run the nodes on a more powerful machine.

-You can use your own router to connect the robot and the PC to get them on the same network.

 Hostname based approach
 ***************